objectliteral/teachingJS/chapters/02_fundamentals/03_statements.md

 }
 ```
 This code is far too hard to understand and very hard to predict.
 For the sake of your code's clarity, do not use `with`.

+`with` also comes with a performance penalty for all variables that are not properties of the object.
+That is because the interpreter will try to find them on the object and on every object, the first one inherits from.
+For high inheritance hierarchies that is a lot of lookups that will fail anyway.

 #### yield (ES6)
 [...]